vmartinv/simulator-covid-19-argentina/README.md

 # COVID-19 Simulation in Argentina population

 An under construction [SEIR simulation](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) using census, education and transport databases of Argentina.
-The databases are obtained from public and govemerment sources.
+The databases are obtained from public and government sources.

 ## Description of the model
 - *[docs/model_specification.pdf](https://github.com/vmartinv/simulator-covid-19-argentina/raw/master/docs/model_specification.pdf)* for a mathematical description of the model (Spanish).